dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 I think the Sckit-learn documentation does a pretty good job of explaining them, so I won't go into too much detail.

-One use of cross-validation is choosing parameters.
+One use case of cross-validation is choosing (hyper)parameters.
 The following diagram visualizes this process:

 ![strategy_cv](https://i.ibb.co/Ns6tvyG/chrome-P8n-Pz9-MWp-F.png)

 It is easily apparent that CV increases the computational cost significantly.
+If you ever used GridSearchCV for choosing hyperparameters, you will understand what I am talking about.

+When we perform a single train-test split, there's a risk that the split might not be representative of the overall dataset.
+Cross-validation helps mitigate the variability of test splits by systematically cycling through different train-test splits, providing a more robust estimate of model performance.

 <!-- >### Sampling Methods